enterpriseDomain/ClassMaker/README.md

 ClassSupplier is an Eclipse plug-in allowing to make code programmatically.

-It actually generates, builds & exports, installs in runtime and loads the entire plug-in with the Java classes that conform a model provided and are reflectively accessible through the modeled API.
+It generates source code from provided model, builds, exports, and installs in runtime the entire plug-in, and then loads it's classes, that are reflectively accessible through modeled API.

 Example: